Railroad Art & Illustration

 Watercolor… The Union Pacific Railroad (UP) restored and maintains 3 EMD E9, streamlined, diesel electric locomotives…. numbers 949, 951 and 963B.
 These three locomotives, originally built in 1955 with twin V12 engines developing 2,400 horsepower, are the survivors of the Union Pacific Railroad’s final, full roster of sixty nine E9 units. #949, #951 and #963B… Read more »

-Watercolor… in November of 2016, a road trip took me along Route 92, which flanks National Historic Site, Chimney Rock in western Nebraska.
-As I traveled, I passed or was passed by several long Union Pacific trains… Powder River Basin coal loads southeast and empties northwest… with a small but interesting variety in power.
-Here… Read more »
+Watercolor… in November of 2016, a road trip took me along Route 92 toward Scottsbluff, which more or less flanks National Historic Site, Chimney Rock in the Western Panhandle of Nebraska.
+As I traveled, I passed or was passed by several long Union Pacific trains… Powder River Basin coal loads heading southeast and empties northwest…… Read more »

 Watercolor… January 2018 road trip… I sought out the border crossing between Nogales, Arizona and Nogales, Mexico, to observe the procedure in person.
 I was treated to a southbound coal train led by Union Pacific (UP) #7256, a GE AC44CW with UP #8716, an EMD SD70ACe on point and a pair of EMD SD70ACe locomotives,… Read more »